Igetboth/Token-Dollar-Converter/README.md

 # Token-Dollar-Converter
-Firefox Extension For use on chaturbate.com
+Multi-Platform Extension For chaturbate.com
+Firefox and Opera Compatible, Chrome and Safari In Development